Databases

 - TAP (Telematic Applications for Passengers).

-Both texts will be merged in the next version in June 2024 to form a single TSI “Telematic”, composed of three main parts:
+Both texts will be merged in 2025 to form a single TSI “Telematics”, composed of three main parts:

 - Planning and Operations